pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-12-wealth-preservation-transfer/chapter-35-insurance-risk-management.md

 #### Selecting Insurance Carriers

-The financial strength and reliability of your insurance carrier is critical—you need confidence that the company will be there when your family needs the benefits.
+The financial strength and reliability of your insurance carrier is criticalâ€”you need confidence that the company will be there when your family needs the benefits.

 #### Carrier Evaluation Criteria